weebo-ary/connect-with-me/README.md

 # connect-with-me.github.io
-You can connect with me via my Business Card
+You can connect with me via my Neuro Card